 When you have more experience you can do more demanding workouts such as: 2 'strong + 3' soft + 3 'strong + 3' soft + 4 'strong + 3' soft + 5 'strong + 3' soft.

 In this case we will perform short series (100 to 400 meters) in a flat and smooth terrain, with a maximum intensity and enough rest to repeat the effort at the same intensity (between 2 and 6 minutes depending on the distance).

 Another way to do these series is with a high intensity, without reaching a maximum, in which case we will reduce the rest time but we will also seek to maintain the rhythm in all the series.

 Watch this before you start

-Before starting these workouts you must perform a good heating to avoid injuries, and add about 5 or 10 minutes of smooth shoot at the end to help the body eliminate toxins generated in training and, therefore, recovery.
+Before starting these workouts you must perform a good heating to avoid injuries, and add about 5 or 10 minutes of smooth shoot at the end to help the body to eliminate toxins generated in training and, therefore, to recovery.